THE RED PYRAMID (KANE CHRONICLES 1)

 Then, Sadie and Carter find out that they are descendants of the pharaohs and that’s where their real adventures begin.
 As the story progresses one of the most important things they learn is that they need each other, and they need to work together.

-My bottom line: I liked that it kept me engaged.
+I liked that it kept me engaged.
 Overall I liked the book and will read the others in the series.
-This book has way more mythology bound into the plot than my books.
+This book has way more mythology-bound into the plot than my books.
+Recommended for RR fans.